ironhack-datalabs/data-ber-01-20/Labs/module-1_labs/03_mysql/lab_sql-extras/olist_data/exercises/lab-1-olist.md

 LIMIT 100;
 ```

-### 9. From the `order_reviews` table, find the review value occurring most frequently and how many times it occurs.
+### 9. From the `order_reviews` table, find the review score occurring most frequently and how many times it occurs.
 Result:
 ```
 5, 57420